ethan-allavarpu/ethan-allavarpu/README.md

 Hello, my name is Ethan Allavarpu.
 In the autumn, I will pursue a Master of Science in Statistics Data Science at Stanford University.
 Currently, I am a senior undergraduate statistics major at the University of California, Los Angeles who will graduate in June.
 My fields of interest include sports, healthcare, and political science.
-My language skillset includes R, Python, Tableau, and SQL.
+My programming skillset includes Python, R, SQL, and Tableau.

 Currently, I hold the following positions: